nadeepoornima/BBG-Redis_Response_Caching/README.md

 # Redis Caching - Response Caching

 Redis is an open source, in-memory data structure store, used as a database, cache and message broker.
-This supports data structures such as strings, hash lists, sets, sorted sets with range queries, bitmaps, hyperlogs  and geospatial indexes with radius queries[1].
+This supports data structures such as strings, hash lists, sets, sorted sets with range queries, bitmaps, hyperlogs  and geospatial indexes with radius queries.

 WSO2 provides a Ballerina package which includes a client to perform operations with a Redis database.